-Moist or wet evidence such as plants are kept in plastic containers.
+Moist or wet evidence such as plants is kept in plastic containers.
 When CSI makes sure that they are in a safe place, the wet evidence, packed in plastic or paper, should be removed and let it dry completely and then put in a clean container of dry paper.
-Under no circumstances the wet evidence must not keep in the plastic or paper container for more than 2 hours.
-Because, wet evidence can lead to produce microorganisms that can spoil and change them.
+Under no circumstances, the wet evidence must not keep in the plastic or paper container for more than 2 hours.
+Because wet evidence can lead to producing microorganisms that can spoil and change them.
 Any items that may be connected to each other should be packaged separately.
 Containers must be closed and prevented from mixing evidence during transportation to labs.

 Collecting Types of Evidence

 - Fingerprints and also palm prints and bare footprints